evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

-{% tab title=”Aggregated Tests" %}
+{% tab title="Aggregated by Status" %}

-**Aggregated Tests by Status**.
+**Aggregated by Status**.
 To show the total number of failed Tests (status filter), with daily level aggregation.

 ```
 project.dashboard.add_panel(